How can we get beyond the same old Pentatonic, Blues Scale licks?

 These players, and many others like them, are masters in playing through chord changes in a meaningful way, weaving in and out of consonance and dissonance.
 In order to make improvisational lines sound great to the majority of listeners, it’s important to understand how to use dissonance, or outside notes to allow the consonant resolutions to sound particularly pleasing.
 Blues is dependent on this concept.
 Breaking the rules and redefining melodic brilliance can be inspiring to the listener.

 As the vast majority of pop and rock styles has come from blues, learning how to play over dominant chords is key.
 Often songs utilize dominant sounds in chords even if the chords are limited to triads.
 In fact, learning to navigate dominant sounds over triads can be some of the best sounds that one can explore.
 A particular sound that mixes up inside notes as well as outside notes is often known as the dominant diminished scale.
+If you’re looking for self-instruction books to help you read music and play violin at home, check out these violin books reviews.

 The Diminished Scale is initially to play over the Diminished chord.
 This chord is a particularly dissonant chord that screams out for resolution.
 It is not a restful chord; it’s made to be a passing chord.
 It can be considered a darker version of the minor chord.
 It’s formula is Root, minor 3rd, lowered 5th, and double-flatted 7th.
 C Diminished 7th chord(C°7) is spelled C, Eb, Gb, and Bbb(or A).
 Each of these chord tones is 3 half-steps away from the previous chord tone, and the same to the next chord tone.
 All minor 3rds.
 It is a symmetrical chord.
 The same interval from any chord tone ascending or descending.